mozilla-ai/wasm-agents-blueprint/README.md

 3. **API Key Problems**: Verify your OpenAI API key is correctly set in `config.js`

-4. **Issues With Local Model**: For Ollama, start with CORS enabled and larger context window:
+4. **Issues With Local Model**: For Ollama, make sure you enable CORS and set a context length larger than the default one:
    ```bash
    OLLAMA_CONTEXT_LENGTH=40000 OLLAMA_ORIGINS="*" ollama serve
    ```